 A blood test will be done regularly.
-If necessary, the dose of ixazomib and lenalidomide may be adjusted or the treatment may be delayed depending on the blood test results or on the side effects that you may have had with the previous treatment.
+If necessary, the dose of lenalidomide may be adjusted or the treatment may be delayed depending on the blood test results or on the side effects that you may have had during your treatment.